-As an undergraduate mathematics major at Southern Illinois University Carbondale, you may work toward a Bachelor of Science degree in the College of Science or the College of Education and Human Services, or a Bachelor of Arts degree in the College of Liberal Arts.
+As an undergraduate mathematics major at Southern Illinois University Carbondale, you may work toward a Bachelor of Science degree in the College of Engineering, Computing, Technology, and Mathematics or the College of Education and Human Services, or a Bachelor of Arts degree in the College of Liberal Arts.
 The classes in the mathematics major curriculum are small and are taught by senior faculty members.
 A strong support system of college and departmental advisement is available to you at SIUC throughout the year.

 A student planning for employment with a bachelor’s degree should consider a minor or a second major in some field in which mathematics is applied.
 Many students earn a double major in mathematics and computer science.
 All of the bachelor’s degree programs in mathematics, including the Bachelor of Science degree in the College of Education and Human Services, have sufficient flexibility to allow you to prepare for alternate career possibilities.